Gargopedia

 The dragon would go on to be portrayed in the Renaissance and would be a habitual motif of the grutesco.
 The medieval type of dragon continues, with formal changes but the same symbolism.

-Endless depictions throughout the centuries that we see in sculpture, painting, the dragon gargoyle… The image of the dragon appears in countless places and countries.
+Throughout the centuries, dragons have been depicted in sculpture, painting, decorative arts, and gargoyles, revealing their enduring presence in the visual language of art.
+The image of the dragon appears in countless places and countries.
 But we don’t only see it portrayed in sculpture, painting or the decorative arts; it also appears in all the arts of our time: film, illustration, literature, animation, and much more.

 And always reaching far beyond the limits of our imagination and fantasy.